IMAnalyst/My_Data_Portfolio/README.md

 ## What I do
 - Data Cleaning and Refinments
-- Creating visualisations
+- Creating Visualisations
-- Problem solving and Strategising
+- Problem Solving and Strategising

 ## Why is Data Important
 - Surge of Data in the Digital Age: Research shows that '402.74 million terabytes' of data is either created, consumed or captured daily, therefore it is important that this data is properly handled and also used strategically